darioblanco/gitops/README.md

 Normally, you would need to put an `AGE-SECRET-*` value that is shared within your team.
 The `sops.agekey` file will never be pushed to the repo as it is git ignored.

+The public key of this file should be added to the relevant `.sops.yaml` entries.

 ### Encrypt Kubernetes secrets